section-engineering-education/engineering-education/articles/why-you-should-use-celery-with-rabbitmq/index.md

 ### What We Will Cover In This Article

-In this article, we’ll walk through what tasks queue are, see the examples of task queues (which includes celery), learn about message brokers.
+In this article, we’ll walk through what tasks queues are, see the examples of task queues (which includes celery), learn about message brokers.
 We will also look at why we need to use Celery and RabbitMQ while also seeing a basic tutorial that shows its installation and usage.

 ### Understanding Celery & RabbitMQ

 Before going into why we should use Celery & RabbitMQ, let us understand what they are and what similar tools are available.
 Celery is classified as a *Task Queue* and RabbitMQ is classified as a *Message Broker*.
 Let's dive deeper into what these are.

-#### What is a Task Queue?
+#### What is a Task Queue Software

 A task queue is a data structure maintained by a job scheduler containing jobs to run.
 Task queue software also manages background work that must be executed outside of the usual HTTP request-response cycle.
-They are designed for asynchronous work.
+They are designed for asynchronous operations, i.e, operations are executed in a non-blocking mode allowing the main operation to continue processing.
 To further explain their usefulness, let’s say we have a web application that uses artificial intelligence to enhance images.
-As the number of users increase, the time to enhance an image drastically increases, which leads to a significant delay while enhancing.
+As the number of users increases, the time to enhance an image drastically increases, which leads to a significant delay while enhancing.
-Hence, the need for a task queu/e software as it efficiently manages requests and ensures the application runs smoothly.
+Hence, the need for a task queue software as it efficiently manages requests and ensures the application runs smoothly.

 #### Examples of Task Queue Software